fedspendingtransparency/data-act-broker-backend/README.md

 ## File Routes

 #### GET "/"
+This route confirms that the broker is running

+Example input: None
+Example output: "Broker is running"

+#### GET "/<filename>"
 This path will return files located in the local folder.
 This path is only accessible for local installs due to security reasons.